 Despite settling in a metro city like Mumbai, the rituals were followed religiously at my paternal ancestral home, and they still continue to do so.
 While my mother's side were put up in a more rustic village home, where the village temple offered live tableau, cultural activities, traditional Poojas during Navratri time.
 During the time when the village went out of power, the light from mashaals and aarati brightened up the streets and the bhajans sung by devotees rang music to our ears.
 It was a common sight to watch tattiraayas (humans dressed in 7ft. puppets) and huLivesha (men dressed in tiger costumes) dance to the rhythms of dhols that brought life to the otherwise silent streets.
 When the lights from the aarati lit up the far end of the streets and faint hearing of dhols and bhajans pecked our ears we would run out on streets to be a part of that ceremony and dance along till it reached our home.
 By then the elders and ladies wait outside their house, holding a thali, often decorated with flowers, coconut, kumkum and diya for the Pooja.
 The poojari would patiently collect each thali, offer to the Goddess, break the coconuts and return them back to the ladies.
 Everyone on street flocked around the returned thali to take their quota of blessings.
-We never felt the need of any other form of entertainment as the vibrant culture and the simple pomp of village life kept us occupied.
+We never felt the need for any other form of entertainment as the vibrant culture and the simple pomp of village life kept us occupied.

 Both the sides of my family were different in many ways.
 Never the less, the joy of celebrating the festival was the same in both my maternal and paternal ancestral homes and I surely miss them now.